AMSAT-NA/PacSatFSKBoard/NOTES.md

 parts and they are all correct, as far as I can tell.
 I measure the Iref current into the PA and got 10.5ma (2.54V across R79).
 The current into Vbias is 14ma (3.86V across R78).

+## 2025-12-10

+Got a spectrum analyzer, hooked it up to the board.
+The PA is oscillating pretty badly.
+It's amplifying and the output filter is working.

+On board 8 I modified the Iref input to the PA to match what the datasheet says it should be.
+No help on the oscillation.